ionos-cloud/external-dns-ionos-webhook/README.md

 ```

-See [here](./cmd/webhook/init/configuration/configuration.go) for all available configuration options of the ionos webhook.
+See [here](./cmd/webhook/init/configuration/configuration.go) for all available configuration options of the IONOS webhook.

 ## Verify the image resource integrity